to see some

 Below is an example of how we would map the Marketing Materials field in Gravity Forms:

-Using the power of Gravity Forms Dynamics CRM and Lookup/OptionSet fields you can achieve fine-grained control over how form submissions and various field types flow into Dynamics CRM.
+Using the power of the Gravity Forms Dynamics CRM Add-On and Picklist/OptionSet fields you can achieve fine-grained control over how form submissions and various field types flow from WordPress to Dynamics CRM or Dynamics 365.